mark-ruddy/covctl/HACKATHON_REPORT.md

 I believe overall I accomplished my goals for the engineering side of this project - and that this project is now "extensible".
 The implementation of certain Covalent Class B and the NFT section of Class As would be a straightforward but still time-consuming development task.

-## Slight bug in Contract Metadata Covalent Endpoint
+## Slight bug in Get All Contract Metadata Covalent Endpoint
 See line 381 in `covalent_class_a` `resources.rs`, there is a slight bug in the Covalent `GetAllContractMetadata` endpoint.

 Basically the `items` returned is wrapped in 2 JS arrays unnecessary: like `items: [[...]]`, instead of the expected `items: [...]`.

 You can reproduce this by running the preview example on the Covalent API docs website: https://www.covalenthq.com/docs/api/#/0/Get%20all%20contract%20metadata/USD/1.

-Also there is another slight issues with the `LogDecodedParams` resource(from the transactions endpoint https://www.covalenthq.com/docs/api/#/0/Get%20transactions%20for%20address/USD/1) where a `value` can either be a `String` or an `Array`.
-This makes it difficult to parse in a strongly typed language like Rust, see line 101 in `covalent_class_a` `resources.rs`.

-Maybe this is intended behavior, but they may be slight bugs that could be fixed.
+Maybe this is intended behavior, but it may be a slight bug that could be fixed.
 The APIs are generally great to use - so I'm reporting even the slightest issues to allow you to be aware of them :)